Hadiza Bazoum: First lady of Niger

-2023 coup and arrest
+2023 coup d'état and arrest

 On 26 July 2023, a coup d'état led by Presidential Guard Commander Abdourahamane Tchiani, overthrew President Mohamed Bazoum.
 President Bazoum, First Lady Hadiza Bazoum, and their son, Salem, were arrested and placed under house arrest at the Presidential Palace in Niamey on the day of the coup.
 Bazoum's daughters were in Paris at the time.
 Their son, Salem, was released on 8 January 2024 in a deal mediated by Togo and Sierra Leone.
 It was erroneously reported that Hadiza Bazoum had been released as well, but she remained in detention with her husband.

 President Mohamed Bazoum and First Lady Hadiza Bazoum have remained under house arrest in a wing of the presidential palace since the July 2023 coup.
 They are being held with two servants in rooms with no windows and no access to their lawyers.
 A physician is reportedly allowed to visit and bring the Bazoums food once a week.
 In an August 2023 interview with The Guardian, Baozum's daughter, Zazia, reported that her parents were being held without clean water and a limited supply of basic food, such as pasta and rice.
 She also said that both her parents had lost weight since their arrest.

 Human Rights Watch says at least 30 of the presidential couple's political allies are also in prison or house arrest in Niger.
 Meanwhile, the military junta which ousted Bazoum, the National Council for the Safeguard of the Homeland, led by Abdourahamane Tchiani, operates from another part of the same presidential palace where Mohammed and Hadiza Bazoum are imprisoned.
 According to Jeffrey Smith, the executive director of Vanguard Africa, "They're [Mohamed and Hadiza Bazoum] being used as hostages, as human shields, for their captors, who actually rule from the same palace."

 Human rights groups and supporters of former President Bazoum have launched a global campaign to pressure the Tchiani military junta to release Hadiza Bazoum and her husband, though some worry the couple are being forgotten after the coup.
 In February 2025, the United Nations Working Group on Arbitrary Detention, an independent expert group, determined that the arrest and detention of former President Bazoum and First Lady Bazoum violated international human rights law and called for their immediate release.
 Transparency International Niger and the Association for the Fight against Corruption (l'Association nigérienne de lutte contre la corruption, ANLC-TI) also denounced the "prolonged and unjust detentions" of Hadiza Bazoum and her husband on in a statement on 8 April 2025.
 The organizations called for the release of the former first lady and president, as well as other political prisoners who had been arrested since the July 2023 coup, including former Interior Minister Hamadou Souley, human rights activist Moussa Tchangari, and opposition politician, Intinicar Alhassane.
 The government of Nigeria also reiterated its call for the release of the former president and first lady in April 2025.